 When seen from a secularist view, though most of us can’t seriously pretend to really understand what all of these religious books and hadiths mean (incidentally, nor can Abrahamic theology scholars agree), it seems evident that an unprecedented opportunity exists for Muslims to reveal that the phrase “Gate of Mercy” could have a pertinence that transcends both the figurative and the literal, entering the divine; Muslims are empowered to eliminate the obstacles forming the dichotomy of Süleyman’s Paradox, to remove the blocks emplaced by him.

-It does indeed appear as though Muslims can be a comforter to Christians, Jews, and the secular world, while walking together toward world peace.
+It does indeed appear as though Muslims can be a ‘comforter’ to Christians, Jews, and the secular world, while walking together toward world peace.
 With the Noble Sanctuary, or Temple Mount, of Jerusalem today under the politically agreed authority of the Muslim community’s Waqf, they can choose to act.
-Given the far reaching implications such an action could have in nurturing the eventual peaceful reunification of the religions of Abraham, you may wonder, will the error in Süleyman’s Paradox be recognized, will the passage be prepared for the heroic characters Mahdi and the Messiah,…will the Gate of Mercy be reopened by Love?
+Given the far reaching implications such a simple action could have (it could really be this simple) in nurturing the trust, forgiveness and respect necessary for the eventual peaceful reunification of the religions of Abraham, you may wonder, will the error in Süleyman’s Paradox be recognized, will the passage be prepared for the heroic characters Mahdi and the Messiah,…will the Gate of Mercy be reopened by Love?

 In conclusion, in our attempts as human beings to comprehend life on Earth, we have developed through our experiences–some inexplicably mystical–understanding and systems of belief that are by necessity, given the gradual advance in the accumulation of knowledge, modifiable and to some degree evolutionary.
 One arguable premise gleaned from this investigation posits that there is an extricable false image integrated, manifested in the persona of god, God, or the deity associated with many religions; id est, mispercieved ancient events that were determined by individuals in positions of authority to be indicative of jealousy, anger, wrath and punishment, but which are now demonstrably measurable natural catstrophic events.
 With negation of the false image, by exorcising it, if you will, from the persona of “God”, we can evolve our understanding focusing on emulation of Love as the pure essence of the divine ideal.
 Therefore, it can be said: Love knows not religion; religion knows of Love.
 Worship only Love.